 Castagnaccio is a traditional Tuscan cake born as a poor peasant dish thanks to its cheap main ingredients: chestnut flour and water.
-To give it more flavor is then enriched with raisins, pine nuts, olive oil and rosemary (it sounds like a savory dish but it’s actually very sweet).
+To give it more flavor it’s then enriched with raisins, pine nuts, olive oil and rosemary.
+I know it sounds like a savory dish, but you’ll be surprised by its sweetness.

 “Castagnaccio”, Tuscan Chestnut cake

 - 50 g (1/3 cup) Pine Nuts

 - EVO Oil

 - In a small bowl add the raisins and cover with warm water.
 Set aside and let them rehydrate for about 10 minutes.

 - Sift the chestnut flour in a large bowl, then slowly add the water while mixing with a whisk until you get a pancake batter consistency.

 - Add a pinch of salt, then transfer the batter in a well oiled baking pan.
 It should not be thicker than 1.5 cm (1/2 inch).
 Sprinkle on top the pine nuts, the drained (and squeezed) raisins and the rosemary needles.